Drivetrain Solutions

 • Large-format retail is now a strategic planning question, not a hypothetical one

-Lockhart's economy is healthy, distinctive, and growing.
-The next phase of growth depends on conversion of visitors into multi-stop spenders, retention of resident spending, and continuous measurement of outcomes.
+Lockhart's economy is stable and growing.
+Continued growth depends on converting visitors into multi-stop spenders, retaining resident spending, and measuring outcomes over time.

 Key Insight

-Drivetrain Solutions recommends transitioning from diagnosis to continuous monitoring, using data to guide recruitment, infrastructure investment, and long-term economic policy.
+Drivetrain Solutions recommends moving from diagnosis to ongoing monitoring, using data to guide recruitment, infrastructure investment, and long-term economic policy.

 SWOT Analysis